Synthetic biology firm Zymergen raises $500 million in IPO

-The move comes about 4 months after Zymergen launched its first product, a polymer film for electronic displays, called Hyaline, that it developed with Sumitomo Chemical.
+The move comes about 4 months after Zymergen launched its first product, Hyaline, a polymer film for electronic displays that it developed with Sumitomo Chemical.
 Zymergen makes the film from a biobased monomer it produces from sugar using a modified microbe.

 In September 2020, Zymergen raised $300 million from investors on the basis of its product pipeline and partners, bringing its total funding from private investors to over $870 million.
-In addition to Hyaline, the company has other high-performance films on the way as well as consumer products such as an insect repellent.
+The company has other high-performance films and consumer products such as an insect repellent on the way.
 And it is working with FMC to discover natural products for crop protection.

-Priorities for the money from the IPO include investment in the company’s highly automated labs for materials discovery and microbe engineering as well as facilities for scale-up and manufacturing, Zach Serber, Zymergen’s chief science officer, tells C&EN.
+Priorities for the money from the IPO include investment in Zymergen’s highly automated labs for materials discovery and microbe engineering, as well as in facilities for scale-up and manufacturing, Zach Serber, its chief science officer, tells C&EN.
 The company is now scaling up production of Hyaline at a contract manufacturing facility in Japan, though so far it has not reported meaningful revenues from product sales.

-Serber says a combination of factors led to the decision to go public.
-“Our platform is ready and we have a product in the market and our customers love it,” he says.
+A combination of factors led to the decision to go public, according to Serber.
+“Our platform is ready, and we have a product in the market and our customers love it,” he says.
 “Our pipeline of products is strong and growing.”
-At the same time, Serber adds, “biotechnology and manufacturing require capital and liquidity.”
+At the same time, he adds, “biotechnology and manufacturing require capital and liquidity.”

-Renewable-material IPOs have been scarce in recent years.
-In 2017, the Dutch renewable polymer start-up Avantium raised roughly $116 million on the Euronext exchange.
-Two other US synthetic biology firms often grouped with Zymergen—Ginkgo Bioworks and Genomatica—remain privately-owned.

-However, earlier this year Origin Materials and Danimer Scientific, which make biopolymer inputs and biopolymers, respectively, raised money from public investors via special purpose acquisition company—or SPAC—takeovers.
-Their success, along with Zymergen’s, in raising funds, indicates strong demand for shares of companies that make renewable materials.

 Join the conversation